 Footage of AA Flight 587 in midair breakup.
 Sourcet: Triborough Bridge and Tunnel Authority

-NTSB studies the tail fin section of AA Flight 587.
+NTSB studies the tail fin section of American Airlines Flight 587.
 Source: Getty Images